 The minimum passing standard for the essay portions of these tests is a score of 6.
-However, an essay with a score of 5 is considered passing, if a student meets the objective writing test standard.
+However, an essay with a score of 5 is considered passing, if students meet the objective writing test standard.

 Exemptions

 Students may receive an exemption from the TSI requirement through examinations, degree status or course work.
 They may qualify as follows: